antonjaldegren/cats-showcase/README.md

 npm start
 ```

-To get the main functionallity of the site to work properly, you will need to [get an API key](https://thecatapi.com/signup), create a `.env` file in the project root directory containing the following text:
+To get the main functionality of the site to work properly, you will need to [get an API key](https://thecatapi.com/signup), create a `.env` file in the project root directory containing the following text:

 ```
 SNOWPACK_PUBLIC_ENABLE_FEATURE=true